 The patents are patents used for hydrogen power systems for hydrogen vehicles.
 The Group carried out reviews of the recoverable amount of the patents as a result of adverse changes in the market.
-With reference to the valuation performed by a professional independent valuer, an impairment loss of RMB60,227,000 has been recognised in profit or loss.
-The recoverable amount of the patents has been determined by income approach and the pre-tax discount rate of 21.53% is used for determining the recoverable amount of the patents.
+With reference to the valuation performed by a professional independent valuer, an impairment loss of RMB10,157,000 has been recognised in profit or loss in 2024 (2023: impairment loss of RMB60,227,000).
+As at 31 December 2024, the recoverable amount of the patents has been determined by income approach and the pre-tax discount rate of 25.10% is used for determining the recoverable amount of the patents.